mnemnion/orb/doc/md/orb/fragments.md

 ]]
 fragments.symbol = symbol_str
 ```
 ### t

-`t` because `term` sounds like, well, a term, and `terminal` is too long for
+``t`` because ``term`` sounds like, well, a term, and ``terminal`` is too long for
-the place in rules which this occupies\.
+the place in rules which this occupies.

-This rule matches something which stops a contiguous sequence of characters\.
+This rule matches something which stops a contiguous sequence of characters.
-Loosely, it's anything which might end a word in a sentence\.
+Loosely, it's anything which might end a word in a sentence.

-It's uniformly invoked as `&t` or `!t`, depending, but we hide it just in
+It's uniformly invoked as ``&t`` or ``!t``, depending, but we hide it just in
-case we do need to consume it\.
+case we do need to consume it.

 ```lua
 local term_str = [[